 - Travel while your OPT is pending and after your program end date:

 Yes, however as with all international travel there is risk.
-Your EAD is NOT a travel document so you should technically not need it.
-If you travel, be sure all your documents are in order (valid passport, valid visa, I-20 with travel signature—on OPT these are valid for 6-months only).
-Some ports of entry may request your EAD card, your I-797 approval notice, and confirmation of employment—lack of these documents may cause issues but are not technically required for travel.
+If you travel, be sure all your documents are in order (valid passport, valid visa, I-20 with travel signature signed in the last 6 months).
+Some ports of entry may request your I-797 notice indicating your OPT is pending, and confirmation of employment but these documents are not technically required for travel.

 - Travel once your OPT has been approved and you have a job: